 Day 4: Scafell Pike (or Langstrath Valley)

-If you are looking for a less strenuous day, then the walk through Langstrath Valley is the perfect choice.
-You will still cover 13.4 km but among much flatter terrain with a route which meanders along riversides and valley floors.
+If you are looking for a less strenuous day, then the walkthrough Langstrath Valley is a perfect choice.
+You will still cover 13.4 km but among much flatter terrain with a route that meanders along riversides and valley floors.

 Stay at the cosy and welcoming YHA Borrowdale.
 The hostel is a longstanding Lake District favourite and works as an ideal bolt-hole between hikes.
 The formidable Scafell Pike, Great Gable, and Castle Crag mountains are on your doorstep.

 Day 5: Roman High Street

 Walk the exquisite Roman High Street Circuit, a great walk that takes you through an untouched valley, then up to the summit of Thornthwaite Crag.
 From there, explore the wonderful views along an ancient Roman Road to the stunning Angle Tarn.
 The loop is 15.6 km so be aware that this can be a long day.